This information describes how an intrathecal pump can be used to manage cancer pain and answers some frequently asked questions.

 - Exposing your body to extreme hot or cold temperatures, such as in a sauna

 Talk to your pain doctor about when you can resume your normal daily activities.

 You will be given an appointment to see your surgeon 1 to 2 weeks after you leave the hospital.
-Your stitches will be taken out at that visit.
+Your sutures will be taken out at that visit.
 If everything is healing well, you may not need to visit your surgeon again and will only need to see your pain doctor.Back to top

 Between refills, the amount of medication given by the pump may need to be changed if your pain increases.
-To change the amount of medication I receive?Your doctor puts a programmer on top of the pump.
+To change the amount of medication, your pain doctor will put a programmer on top of the pump.
 The programmer makes changes to the pump by communicating with it through your skin (see Figure 2).
 This is called telemetry.

-At the clinic visit, your doctor will numb your skin so that you will not feel any pain.
+At your appointment, your doctor will numb your skin so that you will not feel any pain.
 Then, your doctor will put a needle through your skin and into the pump.
-Your doctor will take out any medication that is left in the pump and will put new medication into it (see Figure 3).
+Your doctor will take out any medication that is left in your pump and will put new medication into it (see Figure 3).
 You will have a small bandage over your injection site.
 You can remove the bandage after 1 day.

 Each time your pump is refilled or changed, you will get a piece of paper with the following information:

-- The kind of pain medication that is in your pump
+- The kind of pain medication that is in your pump.

-- The amount of medication that the pump gives you
+- The amount of medication that the pump gives you.

-- The date that your pump will need to be refilled with new medication
+- The date that your pump will need to be refilled with new medication.

-It is important to keep track of this information so that the pump does not run out of medication.
+It is important to keep track of this information so that your pump does not run out of medication.

 Even with the pump and the PTM, you may still need to take oral pain medication to control your pain.

 In most cases, yes.
 It is important to have your identification card with you to show to security personnel.

 Yes.
-An MRI will cause your intrathecal pump to stop working for a short time.
+However, having MRI will cause your intrathecal pump to stop working for a short time.
 It may sound an alarm while it is stopped.
 The pump should work normally after the MRI is done, or shortly after.
 If you are having an MRI, tell your technologist that you are using an intrathecal pump.

 The battery in the intrathecal pump usually lasts for 4 to 7 years.
 If the battery starts to wear down, it will alert your doctors when they program it.
 They will have enough time to replace the pump.Back to top

-Call your doctor if:
+Call Your Doctor if:

 - Your pain gets worse

-- Your side effects, like nausea or sedation, get worse
+- Your side effects, like nausea or sedation (being sleepy), get worse

 - Your legs feel numb or weak